A list of characters that appear in ''Zoids: Chaotic Century". Currently under heavy construction.

 - Took a Level in Badass: In between the original series and Guardian Force.

 - True Companions: With Fiona, Moonbay, Irvine, Zeke and Rudolph.
-And also Thomas.
+Also Thomas.

 - You Killed My Father: Van finds out at the end of the first season that Prozen killed his father.
 Thankfully his friends manage to keep him from losing his cool.